abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 #### 🔸 Accessor Properties

-This properties can understood as getter and setter similar to other modern programming languages
+These properties can be understood as getter and setter similar to other modern programming languages

 ```js
 // Traditional way